Revenge: The Rematches: Background

-Going into their first fight in Dec 1993, Norris was viewed as one of the best pound for pound boxers in the world.
+Going into their first fight in December 1993, Norris was viewed as one of the best pound for pound boxers in the world.
 However Brown would shock the champion, knocking him down with a jab in the first round before stopping him in the fourth round, upsetting plans for Norris to face Pernell Whitaker.
-Since then Brown had made one successful defence against Troy Waters before facing Norris again.
+Since then Brown had made one successful defense against Troy Waters before facing Norris again.

 Norris would be highly critical of his performance in their first fight saying during the build up to the rematch that when reviewing the fight "What I see most of all is the points where I kept dropping my hands, letting him catch me with that right hand.
-Watching the fight now, that’s all I see me making all the mistakes and him capitalizing on them."
+Watching the fight now, that's all I see me making all the mistakes and him capitalizing on them."
 He would also admit that he was no longer concerned by the pound for pound dissuasion saying "I don't care about that anymore.
 I was just saying I was the best because everyone else was saying it.
 Now, I just want to be the best I can to win my title back.
 Everybody was pumping me, saying I was the best pound-for-pound fighter, I was walking through fights, knocking guys out.
 I was in the invincible mode, which I'm not.
 I'm human.
 I was in a (Mike) Tyson mode, trying to knock my opponent out even though normally I'm not a knockout puncher, Simon Brown didn't beat me.
 I beat myself.
 He was just in the right place at the right time."

 Brown meanwhile declined to declare himself one of the best in the world saying "I won't say like Terry did that I was the best, I'll let the public and writers decide.
 But I think I'm right there."
 He would also criticize Norris' comments that he beat himself saying "I never saw a guy complain as much as this guy.
 He's a crybaby.
 He's finding every excuse in the world to think he didn't lose that fight.
 I knocked him out."